Your personal and free advice about our rollators and other aids: +49 (0) 8141 317 74 0

 Your shopping cart is empty.

-Winter - as beautiful as it is, with its contemplative time, the snow that bathes everything in white cotton candy - to compensate, it also sends us many inconveniences.
-Especially for rollator users, darkness, ice and snow bring many challenges.
-Below, we provide tips on how to continue to walk safely with your rollator during the dark and cold season.
+Winter - as beautiful as it is with its contemplative time, the snow that covers everything in white cotton candy - unfortunately it also brings us many inconveniences.
+For rollator users in particular, the cold, ice and snow pose many challenges.

-You have nothing to prove to yourself.
-Snowy or icy roads are a danger to any pedestrian.
-Before each walk, ask yourself: How do you assess your strengthtoday?
-Do I have the confidence to walk in icy or slushy conditions?
-Do I have the strengthand coordination to keep from falling?
+You don't have to prove anything to yourself.
+Snow-covered or icy roads are a danger for every pedestrian.
+Ask yourself before every walk: How do you estimate your strength today?
+Am I confident enough to go for a walk in icy or slushy conditions?
+Do I have the strength and coordination to prevent myself from falling?

-If you feel unsafe moving out into the cold on your own, ask for help.
-Is there someone who would like toaccompany you?
-Callrelatives or acquaintances and ask if they would like to accompany you.
+If you feel unsure about going out into the cold alone, ask for help.
+Call relatives, friends or neighbors and ask if they would like to accompany you.
 Simply go for a winter walk together.

 If in doubt, stay at home